OnPaceCoder/OnPaceCoder/README.md

-### Hi folks 👋, I am Priyank Vasoya a Software Developer based in India,Earth(Incase if alien is reading 😅).
+### Hi folks 👋, I am Priyank Vasoya a Software Developer based in India,Earth(Incase if Astronaut is reading 😅).

-- 🔭 I’m currently working on E-Commerce platform.
+- 🔭 I’m currently working on Food Delivery Application.
 - 🌱 I’m currently learning Microservice architecture.
 - 👯 I’m looking to collaborate on MERN stack projects.
 - 💬 Ask me about Web development or blockchain.